Restart expedites quantum walk hitting times

-The benchmark model for classical restart is a diffusive particle whose position is randomly reset at some time $t_r$ \cite{Majumdar2011,Evans2011}.
+The benchmark model for classical restart is a diffusive particle whose position is reset at some random time $t_r$ \cite{Majumdar2011,Evans2011,Igor2018}.
 In this case the mean time the particle reaches a fixed target is finite (without restart it diverges in an unbounded domain).
 Further, the mean time to reach a target has a distinct minimum, and thus optimal value, as a function of $t_r$ \cite{Majumdar2011,Evans2011,Evans2014,restart,Gupta2022}.
-Using quantum walks, we find several minima instead of a unique minimum, and the mean FDPt can exhibit a bi-stable behavior where the hitting time is optimal for a pair of values of $t_r$.
-Close to this point, a small change in the parameters of the system can lead to a large change in the optimal reset time.
-This effect, as we show below, is related to the oscillatory nature of statistics of FDPt in quantum mechanics.
-This and other effects make the classical and the quantum problem vastly different.
+In contrast, using quantum walks, we will find several minima instead of a unique minimum, and the mean FDPt can exhibit a bi-stable behavior where the hitting time is optimal for a pair of values of $t_r$.

 Consider a classical random walk on the integers, and let $P^{{\rm cl}}(x,t)$ be the probability of finding the particle on $x$ at time $t$.
 The master equation is \cite{Redner2001}

 $\gamma$ is the hopping rate.
 Now consider the tight-binding quantum walk, the wave-function is $\ket{\psi(t)}= \sum_{-\infty} ^\infty \phi(x,t) \ket{x}$ and using the Schr\"odinger equation,